Free, browser-based utilities for everyday developer workflows

 Infos-

-How to use Dockerfile Linter / Best-Practice Checker
+How to use the Dockerfile Linter & Best-Practice Checker